 If you've ever encountered a body of water populated with lily pads, you've likely been amazed at how these unusual aquatic plants seem to float on top of the water.
 Lily pads are just one part of a larger pond plant that thrives in shallow lakes and ponds.
-Although these plants appear to be floating, there is actually much more going on below the surface of the water, and you may even be surprised by some of the most common facts about lily pads.
+There are about 70 different species of this aquatic flowering plant, found in both temperate and tropical zones.

-Part of the Water Lily Plant
+Parts of the Water Lily Plant

-Commonly referred to as lily pads, these aquatic wonders are actually leaves of the water lily plant, also referred to as the lotus flower.
-Characteristically round, flat and waxy, a lily pad is designed to repel moisture from its surface.
-Though lily pads appear as if they are simply floating atop the water, the stem that they are attached to may extend many feet down to the bottom of a pond or lake, where it takes root.
+The lily pad you see floating on top of the water is only one part of a water lily (Nymphaeaceae spp.) plant.
+Characteristically round, flat and waxy, a lily pad is simply a leaf with the ability to repel moisture from its surface.
+Though lily pads appear as if they are simply floating atop the water, they are actually attached to a stem that may extend many feet down to the bottom of a pond or lake, where the plant is rooted. t